What is melanoma?

-If your healthcare provider thinks you may have melanoma, you will need certain exams and tests.
-Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you a physical exam.
+If your healthcare provider thinks you may have melanoma, you'll need certain exams and tests.
+You'll be asked about your health history, your symptoms, risk factors, and family history of disease.
+A physical exam and skin exam will be done.
 You may also have a biopsy.

 A biopsy is the only way to confirm cancer.
-Small pieces of tissue are taken out and checked for cancer cells.
-Your results will come back in about 1 week.
+Tiny pieces of the changed mole or skin are removed and sent to a lab.
+Then they're tested for cancer cells.
+Your results should come back in about 1 week.

-After a diagnosis of melanoma, you may have other tests.
-These help your healthcare providers learn more about your cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of melanoma, you'll need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is melanoma treated?

 Your treatment choices depend on the size, place, and stage of your melanoma.
-It also depends on test results.
-The goal of treatment may be to cure you, control the cancer or help ease problems caused by cancer.
-Talk with your healthcare team about your treatment choices, the goals of treatment and what the risks and side effects may be.
-Other things to think about are if the cancer can be removed with surgery and your overall health.
+The goal of treatment may be to cure you, control the cancer, or help ease problems caused by cancer.
+Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.
+Other things to think about are if the cancer can be removed with surgery, how your body will look after treatment, and your overall health.

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Surgery is the most common way to treat melanoma.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
-When taken by pill or injection, chemotherapy is a systemic treatment.
-You may have just one treatment or a combination of treatments.
+When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
+You get just one treatment or a combination of treatments.